khiraniaya/MNAD.v2-Viz/README.md

 # MNAD.v2-Viz
-It's a subject &amp; sentiment analysis of 1 million news articles in Arabic.
+It's an analysis of 1 million news articles from Moroccan electronic media outlets.